datastaxdevs/workshop-ai-as-api/README.md

 ## Create and setup Astra DB

+You will now create a database with a keyspace in it (a _keyspace_ can contain _tables_).
+Our API needs a couple of tables for persistent storage: they will be created programmatically on startup if they don't exist, so there's no need to worry too much about them.

+Besides creating the database, you need to retrieve a couple of codes and assets for the API to be able to connect to it in a secure and authenticated way.

 _**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 20M read/write operations and 80GB storage monthly - sufficient to run small production workloads._

-You will now create a database with a keyspace in it (a _keyspace_ can contain _tables_).
-Our API needs a couple of tables: they will be created programmatically on startup if they don't exist, so there's no need to worry too much about them.

-Besides creating the database, you need to retrieve a couple of codes and assets for the API to be able to connect to it in a secure and authenticated way.

 Start by Ctrl-clicking on this button (to open in a new tab) and then follow the instructions below: